WebAssembly/wasi-libc/README.md

 It's several things.

 First, it's a usable libc.
-It builds a "sysroot" which can be pointed to by compilers, such as Clang 8.0, using the wasm32-wasi target.
+It builds a "libc" which can be used by compilers, such as Clang 8.0, using the wasm32-wasi target.
 It's a work in progress, but it is already sufficient to run basic programs.